How to keep going the days you feel broken.

 It could be the far too few hours of sleep I’ve had lately.
-Perhaps it’s the insane pollen count that’s making it hard to breathe and like there’s sand in my eyes.
-The issue may be the lack of time with friends or the excessive hours I’ve been working.
+Perhaps it’s the horrible air quality outside that’s making it hard to breathe.
+I feel like there’s sand in my eyes.
+The issue may be the lack of time with friends, limited sleep, or working more hours than I should.

 It’s also entirely possible that it’s just bipolar disorder.

 Bipolar doesn’t need a reason to send you into dizzying highs or devastating lows.
-Like a monster living inside me, Bipolar decides when it wants to wake and how much chaos it wants to create.
+Like a monster living inside me, bipolar decides when to wake and how much chaos to create.

 This is not an entirely positive post.
-I apologize for that, especially since my primary mission with Speaking Bipolar is to promote mental illness awareness and understanding.
+I apologize for that.
+My primary goal with Speaking Bipolar is to promote positive mental illness awareness and understanding.

-However, one of my goals for 2021 is to be more open about how bipolar and chronic illness affect my life.
+However, one of my other goals is to be open about how bipolar disorder affects my life.
 That honesty involves showing you the bad days.

 Today is one such day.